aosabook/500lines/contingent/chapter.rst

         title, body = parse(filename)
         return title

+Python assigns the wrapper function to the name ``title_of``.
-Python replaces ``title_of`` with the wrapper function, which can access the original version of the function via the name ``task_function``, calling it at the appropriate time.
+The wrapper which can access the original version of the function via the name ``function``, calling it at the appropriate time.
-The body of the wrapper function
+The body of the Contingent wrapper runs something like this:

 .. code-block:: python

     task = Task(wrapper, args)

     if self.task_stack:
-        self.graph.add_edge(task, self.task_stack[-1])
+        self._graph.add_edge(task, self.task_stack[-1])

-    self.task_stack.append(task)
+    self._task_stack.append(task)
     try:
-        value = task_function(*args)
+        value = function(*args)
     finally:
-        self.task_stack.pop()
+        self._task_stack.pop()

     return value

-performs
-these maintenance steps:
+This wrapper performs several crucial maintenance steps:

-1. package the task — which Contingent models as a task function plus its arguments — into a task tuple for convenience.
+1. Packages the task —
+   a function plus its arguments — into a small object for convenience.
-   ``wrapper`` here means the wrapped version of the task function.
+   The ``wrapper`` here names the wrapped version of the task function.

-2. if this task was invoked by a previous task, add an edge capturing the fact that this task has the previous one as a consequence
+2. If this task has been invoked by a current task that is already underway, add an edge capturing the fact that this task is an input to the already-running task.

-3. push this task to the top of the task stack
+3. Push this task onto the top of the task stack in case it should, in its turn, invoke further tasks in the course of doing its work.

-4. invoke the task, capturing its return value.
+4. Invoke the task
-   The ``try...finally`` block ensures we correctly maintain the task stack even if a task raises an exception
+   inside of a ``try...finally`` block that ensures we correctly remove the finished task from the stack even if a task dies by raising an exception.

-5. pop this task off the top of the task stack

-6. return the result of executing the task
+5. Return the task’s return value, so that callers of this wrapper will not be able to tell that they have not simply invoked the plain task function itself.

-Notice that steps 3–6 correspond to the pattern we set out above for managing a task stack, and step 2 adds the consequences tracking that was our whole reason for endeavoring to build a task stack in the first place.
+Steps 3 and 4 maintain the task stack itself, which is then used by step 2 to perform the consequences tracking that is our whole reason for building a task stack in the first place.

-Since each task gets its own copy of the wrapper function, we can do this as many times as we need to, allowing each task to automatically maintain the task stack and consequences graph without itself having to know anything about them.
+Since each task gets surrounded by its own copy of the wrapper function, the mere invocation and execution of the normal stack of tasks will produce a graph of relationships as an invisible side effect.
-With this task decorator in place, we can now see that our original task definitions
+That is why we were careful to use the wrapper around every one of the processing steps we defined:

 .. code-block:: python